mechevarria/ocp-pam/README.md

 >`run-local.sh`

-The server will be running on [http://localhost:4200](http://localhost:4200)
+The server will be running on [http://localhost:4200](http://localhost:4200) and will communicate with the kie-server running in Openshift

 ## Additional Development Notes

+* The process variables for the deployed process container process id are in the [kie-service.ts](https://github.com/mechevarria/ocp-pam/blob/master/src/app/kie.service.ts) file.

 * [vscode](https://code.visualstudio.com/) has out of the box support for Angular projects